umbraco/UmbracoDocs/14/umbraco-cms/extending/section-trees/sections/README.md

 If you prefer full control over the content of your section you can choose to define an element for the content of your section.

 {% hint style="warning" %}
-This is not recommended as it limits the content of your section to just this element.
-Instead its recommended to use a single Dashboard or Section View.
+This is not recommended as it limits the content of your section to this element.
+Instead, it is recommended to use a single Dashboard or Section View.
 {% endhint %}

 If you like to have full control, you can define an element like this: